It’s simple. We do this with our mobile phone everyday. Plug it in. Recharge the battery. Use it all day. Plug it in again.

 In 2012 I entered an intensive year long study program and graduated as a Vedic Meditation teacher in Rishikesh India, the heart of Vedic knowledge, adding this qualification to my Bachelor of Laws, Bachelor of Communications and Media Studies and Graduate Diploma in Legal Practice.

-On my return from India I set up the Kate Cliff Meditation Centre in my hometown of Kiama on the South Coast of NSW.
-Since that time people have travelled from the UK, Adelaide, Canberra and Sydney to learn to meditate with me.
-I now teach primarily from Byron Bay, on the North Coast of NSW, and offer private and group courses of instruction Australia wide.
+On my return from India I set up the Kate Cliff Meditation Centre in my hometown on the South Coast of NSW.
+Since that time people have travelled from all over Australia to learn to meditate with me.
+I offer private and group courses of instruction throughout Australia and worldwide.